-- 1.3.1 Two-third of loans to entities covered under 1.2 above in excess of Rs. one crore in aggregate per borrower for agriculture and allied activities. - 1.3.2 Loans to food and agro-based processing units with investments in plant and machinery up to Rs.
-10 crore, undertaken by those other than 1.1.6 above. - 1.3.3 (i) Credit for purchase and distribution of fertilisers, pesticides, seeds, etc. - (ii) Loans up to Rs.
+1.3.1 Two-third of loans to entities covered under 1.2 above in excess of Rs. one crore in aggregate per borrower for agriculture and allied activities.

+1.3.2 Loans to food and agro-based processing units with investments in plant and machinery up to Rs.
+10 crore, undertaken by those other than 1.1.6 above.
+Credit under the dairy segment which may primarily benefit small/marginal farmers and tiny units and may contribute to the development of dairy business.

+1.3.3 (i) Credit for purchase and distribution of fertilisers, pesticides, seeds, etc.

+(ii) Loans up to Rs.
 40 lakh granted for purchase and distribution of inputs for the allied activities such as cattle feed, poultry feed, etc.

-- 1.3.4 Finance for setting up of Agriclinics and Agribusiness Centres. - 1.3.5 Finance for hire-purchase schemes for distribution of agricultural machinery and implements. - 1.3.6 Loans to farmers through Primary Agricultural Credit Societies (PACS), Farmers' Service Societies (FSS) and Large-sized Adivasi Multi Purpose Societies (LAMPS). - 1.3.7 Loans to cooperative societies of farmers for disposing of the produce of members. - 1.3.8 Financing the farmers indirectly through the co-operative system (otherwise than by subscription to bonds and debenture issues). - 1.3.9 Loans for construction and running of storage facilities (warehouse, market yards, godowns, and silos), including cold storage units designed to store agriculture produce/products, irrespective of their location.
+1.3.4 Finance for setting up of Agriclinics and Agribusiness Centres.

+1.3.5 Finance for hire-purchase schemes for distribution of agricultural machinery and implements.

+1.3.6 Loans to farmers through Primary Agricultural Credit Societies (PACS), Farmers' Service Societies (FSS) and Large-sized Adivasi Multi Purpose Societies (LAMPS).

+1.3.7 Loans to cooperative societies of farmers for disposing of the produce of members.

+1.3.8 Financing the farmers indirectly through the co-operative system (otherwise than by subscription to bonds and debenture issues).

-If the storage unit is registered as SSI unit/micro or small enterprise, the loans granted to such units may be classified under advances to Micro and Small Enterprises sector.
+1.3.9 Loans for construction and running of storage facilities (warehouse, market yards, godowns, and silos), including cold storage units designed to store agriculture produce/products, irrespective of their location.
+If the storage unit is registered as micro or small enterprise, the loans granted to such units may be classified under advances to Micro and Small Enterprises sector.

-- 1.3.10 Advances to Custom Service Units managed by individuals, institutions or organisations who maintain a fleet of tractors, bulldozers, well-boring equipment, threshers, combines, etc., and undertake work for farmers on contract basis. - 1.3.11 Finance extended to dealers in drip irrigation/sprinkler irrigation system/agricultural machinery, irrespective of their location, subject to the following conditions: - (a) The dealer should be dealing exclusively in such items or if dealing in other products, should be maintaining separate and distinct records in respect of such items. - (b) A ceiling of up to Rs.
-30 lakh per dealer should be observed. - 1.3.12 Loans to Arthias (commission agents in rural/semi-urban areas functioning in markets/mandies) for extending credit to farmers, for supply of inputs as also for buying the output from the individual farmers/ SHGs/ JLGs. - 1.3.13 Credit outstanding under loans for general purposes under General Credit Cards (GCC).
+1.3.10 Advances to Custom Service Units managed by individuals, institutions or organisations who maintain a fleet of tractors, bulldozers, well-boring equipment, threshers, combines, etc., and undertake work for farmers on contract basis.

+1.3.11 Finance extended to dealers in drip irrigation/sprinkler irrigation system/ agricultural machinery, irrespective of their location, subject to the following conditions:

+(a) The dealer should be dealing exclusively in such items or if dealing in other products, should be maintaining separate and distinct records in respect of such items.

+(b) A ceiling of up to Rs.
+30 lakh per dealer should be observed.

+1.3.12 Loans to Arthias (commission agents in rural/semi-urban areas functioning in markets/mandies) for extending credit to farmers, for supply of inputs as also for buying the output from the individual farmers/ SHGs/ JLGs.

+1.3.13 Credit outstanding under loans for general purposes under General Credit Cards (GCC).

-- 1.3.14 Loans to Non-Banking Financial Companies (NBFCs) for on lending to individual farmers or their SHGs/JLGs. - 1.3.15 Loans granted to NGOs/MFIs for on-lending to individual farmers or their SHGs/JLGs. - 1.3.16 Loans granted to RRBs for on-lending to agriculture and allied activities sector. - 1.3.17 Overdrafts, up to Rs.
-25,000 (per account), granted against 'no-frills' accounts in rural and semi-urban areas.
+1.3.14 Loans granted to NGOs/MFIs for on-lending to individual farmers or their SHGs/JLGs.

+1.3.15 Overdrafts, up to Rs.25,000 (per account), granted against 'no-frills' accounts in rural and semi-urban areas.

+1.4 Loans not eligible for Classification as Direct / Indirect finance to Agriculture

+1.4.1 Loans sanctioned to NBFCs for on-lending to individuals or other entities against gold jewellery, investments made by banks in securitised assets originated by NBFCs, where the underlying assets are loans against gold jewellery, and purchase / assignment of gold loan portfolio from NBFCs.

-2 MICRO AND SMALL ENTERPRISES
+2 MICRO and SMALL ENTERPRISES